anywhichway/reasondb/README.md

 <script src="../src/index.js"></script>
 ```

 A browserified version is located at browser/reasondb.js (203K).
 It will operate in Chrome, Firefox, Microsoft Edge (although Edge fails with localStorage).
-Chome is almost twice as fast as either Firefox or Edge. **Note***: The unit tests only work reliably in Chrome.
+Chrome is almost twice as fast as either Firefox or Edge. **Note***: The unit tests only work reliably in Chrome.
 However, this is due to how the tests are written and/or the behavior of Mocha and Chai.
 In some cases the
 tests and examples are "decafinated" and print to the console rather than the browser page.

 ```